GRYQQQ/GRYQQQ/README.md

 I'm Grace (she/her), a master's student focusing on data analytics and business intelligence at the University of Toronto.
 In May 2023, I graduated from Ivey Business School, Western University with my first 2 years of background in Computer Science and the last 2 years in Business Analytics. 👋✨

 I'm a data scientist/developer, violist, and a violinist.
-I'm currently looking for Summer 2024 internships and New Graduate roles in data science, analysis, or product management. 👋✨
+I'm currently looking for roles in data science, analysis, or product management. 👋✨

-Prev internship experiences:

-* Data Scientist Co-op @ Ontario Health
-* Data Visualization Engineer @ China Mobile
-* Machine Learning Research Associate @ Peking University and North China University of Technology Laboratory
-* Client Solutions Associate - Financial Products @ China Construction Bank
-* Digital Intelligence Business Analyst @ China Mobile
-* System Design Analyst @ Ingenium Technical Services